 Also, in this article, we will go through plant anatomy to understand detail about the plant and its working.

 The roots are the organs of a plant that provide anchorage for the plant and take in water and nutrients from the ground into the plant body, which allows plants to grow taller and faster.

-They are largely often below the surface of the soil, but roots can also be aerial or aerating, growing up above the ground or particularly above water.
+They are often below the soil’s surface, but roots can also be aerial or aerating, growing above the ground or water.

 It stores the reserve foods and prevents erosion of soil.
 It also helps to produce plant growth hormones, which lead to the plant’s healthy growth.

 The primary roots of the plant are the main roots that grow by the radicle elongation inside the soil.
 Secondary roots grow through the primary roots to reach the water and more nutrients.

 A stem is one of two main structural axes of a vascular plant, the other being the root.
 It supports leaves, flowers, and fruits, transports water and dissolved substances between the roots and the shoots in the xylem and phloem, stores nutrients, and produces new living tissue.